MaxPhilips/wgm_notes/argonaut_granular_controls/test_server_faq.md

 Create and use tokens with scopes `patient/Observation.rs` and `patient/Observation.crs` (as mentioned above, this scope can be requested, but not used).

 Generate an authorization token with your preferred library or client.
-Use test patient Arthur Morgan 8326009.
-His credentials are arthur_morgan / Cerner01.
+Use test patient Tim Peters 1316024.
+His credentials are tim_peters / Cerner01.

 Expect 200!
 Yay!